yh2527/github_daily_activities_dashboard/README.md

 Our dashboard is updated daily through a batch data pipeline, scheduled to automatically run each day by executing the following steps:

-1. Source data is obtained via an API call.
-It is then parsed, cleaned, and transferred to our selected data lake, Google Cloud Storage.
+1. Source data is obtained through an API call.
+It is then parsed, cleaned, and transferred to our selected data lake, Google Cloud Storage, utilizing Python.
-2. Once all the data is in the data lake, an external table is created within the data warehouse, BigQuery.
+2. Once all the data is in the data lake, a clustered table is created in the data warehouse, BigQuery.
 3. Scheduled dbt (data build tool) jobs transform the data into formats optimized for dashboard use.
 4. The dashboard's visualizations are frequently refreshed to display the most current data.